daxter-army/simpl/readme.md

 * Following are the functionalities implemented **till now**:

 * **Play anything (subtitles included)**
-  * Just drag and drop your video to play
+  * Just drag and drop your video to play.
-  * Just drag and drop your subtitle file to play it along the video
+  * Just drag and drop your subtitle file to play it along the video.

 * **Cross platform application**
-  * One code, All platforms
+  * powered by ElectronJS,one code to run on all platforms.

 * **Minimalistic design**
-  * only see the usefull stuff on the screen, not the typical useless and bulky UIs
+  * only see the usefull stuff on the screen, not the typical useless and bulky UIs.

 * **Keyboard support**
-  * control the whole video right from your keyboard
+  * control the whole video right from your keyboard.

 * **More features coming soon...**